 Members of Osteopathy BC therefore use the title ‘Osteopathic Practitioner” in British Columbia to make it very clear that we are not physicians and to conform with the law.

 We regret any public confusion which may be caused by not following international standards, but this is beyond our control.

-Treatment with an osteopathic practitioner is not covered by MSP as we are not physicians.
-However more and more extended benefits companies will now cover osteopathy so plese check with your company for the specifics of your plan.
+Treatment with an osteopathic practitioner is not covered by MSP.
+However more and more extended benefits companies will now cover osteopathy so please check with your company for the specifics of your plan.
 The cost of treatment will vary slightly between practitioner so please check with the individual for their fees.